 In that article, I’ll go over all the different types of nail guns available, so you can find the right one for your workshop.

 To be able to tilt the table of this jig to sharpen drill bits I made 2 parts that have the shape of a quarter circle.

 Thanks to the router circle cutting jig I made earlier, I was able to cut a semicircle out of the plywood.

-This semicircle was sawn in half, after which I attached the two pieces of quarter circles to each other with double-sided tape.
+I cut this semicircle in half, after which I attached the two pieces of quarter circles to each other with double-sided tape.

 This allowed me to trim these two parts so that they are exactly the image of each other.

-I deliberately made the angle slightly smaller than 90° so that these parts wouldn’t protrude too far at the back when the table is tilted to the maximum when sharpen drill bits at 25 degrees.
+I deliberately made the angle slightly smaller than 90° so that these parts wouldn’t protrude too far at the back when the table needs to be tilted to the maximum when sharpening drill bits at 25 degrees.

 By drawing a radius from the tip of the quarter circle to the outside of the circle, I was able to determine a point where I could place a screw.

-This screw serves as a pivot point to be able to tilt the table of the jig.
+This screw serves as a pivot point to be able to tilt the table of the jig to sharpen drill bits.